Skip to main content

 • After college I bounced back and forth between research roles and business/financial services.
 I was trying to "apply" my science degree (medical research and food science), but I found more advancement (and pay and less stress) in financial services and business roles.

 • My First Technical Analysis Role - I interviewed for a regulatory support role BUT they hired me to help reconcile client vs internal reporting that no one was able to solve (think research project management).
 I knew NOTHING about SQL or even general reporting, but I agreed to take the role because I needed the job.
-A developer in the tech department (Ryan D), personally taught me SQL so I could self-serve in our database.
+A developer in the tech department, personally taught me SQL so I could self-serve in our database.
 I completed this project, and they gave me more data reconciliation and operational research projects.

 • Over my next analytics roles, I jumped into any operational data projects to start learning data skills, use and tools.
 Most of my roles were in organizations with new processes and they needed something new developed and built.
 This gave me many of opportunities to stand out and be the data product owner for these new projects.
 This was key to me learning and having high impact, even early on in my career.
+Here's some of the projects I implemented:

 • Building data sources/reports for operations - brining data visibility to help people do their jobs, easier.